esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish/README.md

 - https://www.hatemedia.es/ o contactar con:  elias.said@unir.net

 ---
-Algorithm for classifying hate expressions in messages in Spanish.
+Algorithm for detection of hate expressions in Spanish.
 This algorithm was developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/ AEI /10.13039/501100011033, with the collaboration of Possible Inc.

 Please read README IN SPANISH, which outlines all the steps to follow to use the algorithm developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/ AEI /10.13039/501100011033